LogoLogo

 Verify all dependencies are up to date.

-• Use cargo audit which audits your dependencies for crates with security vulnerabilities reported to the RustSec Advisory Database.
+• Use which audits your dependencies for crates with security vulnerabilities reported to the RustSec Advisory Database.

 1. Install cargo-audit